labordynamicsinstitute/tutorial-preserving-survey/presentation/00-introduction.md

 ## Quick tutorial on preserving survey data

-In this presentation we'll show you how to process survey data using a live example.
+In this presentation we'll show you how to process and preserve survey data.

 We've created a short survey that you can fill out if you want to contribute your own responses.
-We'll then show you live summary data and provide a demonstration of how to process this data to remove confidential data.
+First we'll show you how to clean the data and remove confidential data in order to create a publishable dataset.
+Then we'll apply these methods to our survey's data.